FREEING MINDS A Campaign for St. John's College

-Located at the confluence of the Chesapeake Bay and the Severn River, Annapolis is synonymous with water sports.
-The Hodson Boathouse, one of the loveliest in the mid-Atlantic region, serves as headquarters for an active crew program.
+Located on College Creek, Annapolis offers many opportunities for water sports.
+The Hodson Boathouse on the back campus serves as headquarters for an active crew program.
 Sweep-oar rowing and sculling are extremely popular sports.
-The college team practices multiple mornings per week and competes in intercollegiate regattas.
+The crew team practices multiple mornings per week and competes in intercollegiate regattas.

 True to the St. John’s spirit, all students are welcome to join the team, even if they have no prior experience.
-The croquet team is usually out on the field three times a week, willing to give newcomers lessons.
 Practices consist mostly of games, rather than repetitive exercises.
 Players simultaneously learn the physical aspects of the sport and the strategies needed to win.
-The friendly atmosphere and carefree nature of the game attracts a lot of students; many end up becoming good friends as well as teammates.
+Members of the croquet team are usually out on the field several times a week, willing to give newcomers lessons.

 The St. John’s College Fencing Union is a year-round club for the sport of fencing.
-Our fencers practice and compete in all three modern weapons—foil, épée, and saber.
+Fencers practice and compete in all three modern weapons—foil, épée, and saber.

 The club hosts tournaments on behalf of the Maryland Division of the United States Fencing Association, open to all USFA members of the appropriate ranking.
 The undergraduate students also compete against other collegiate teams in the Baltimore-Washington Collegiate Fencing Conference (BWCFC), a 12-school consortium of varsity and club fencing teams.

-The mission of the St. John’s intercollegiate sailing team is to introduce students to the exciting world of competitive sailing on the Chesapeake.
+The mission of the St. John’s intercollegiate sailing team is to introduce students to the exciting world of competitive sailing.
 As a member of the Mid-Atlantic Intercollegiate Sailing Association, the St. John’s College Sailing Team competes in three to four regattas per semester in FJs and lasers.
 The sailing team has a dedicated coach and practices several times a week, including occasional scrimmages with the Naval Academy.